nicolashery/nicolashery.com/posts/2023-12-13-nesting-reader-environments-servant.md

 For functionality reused across different levels of the nested API (ex: `traced`, `getUserId`, `runDatabase`, etc.), instead of hard-coding to a specific monad and environment (ex: `App`, `AppAuthenticated`, etc.), we can generalize and introduce `Has*` type classes.

 Similar to the "ReaderT" design pattern we've been using, the "Has type class" pattern seems popular.
-It is also recommended by the `rio` library (see the ["`Has` type classes"](https://www.fpcomplete.com/haskell/library/rio/) section of the tutorial).
+It is also recommended by the `rio` library (see the [`Has` type classes](https://www.fpcomplete.com/haskell/library/rio/) section of the tutorial).

 What does it look like in our example?
 Let's take the tracing functionality with the `traced` function, a good example of reuse since all our handlers call it.
 First, we wrap in a single record `TracingEnv` everything the function needs from the environment: the tracer and the active span.
 Then, we define the `HasTracing` type class to retrieve this tracing context: